p4lang/p4ofagent/README.md

 For use with BMV2, the P4 Openflow Agent needs to be installed.
 First install [BMV2](https://github.com/p4lang/behavioral-model), then follow the above instructions for building, but with CPPFLAGS=-D_BMV2_ exported in your environment.
+Note that when running `./configure` for bmv2, you need to provide the `--with-pdfixed` option, as `p4ofagent` requires the PD library.

 Then run `make p4ofagent` and `make install`.

 ## Features